-The Board of Trustees, most of who are appointed by the governor and serve with faculty and student representatives, govern the system.
+The CSU is governed by the Board of Trustees, most of whom are appointed by the governor and serve with faculty and student representatives.
 The CSU Chancellor is the chief executive officer, reporting to the Board.
 The campus presidents serve as the campus-level chief executive officers.
 The Trustees, Chancellor, and Presidents develop systemwide educational policy.
-The Presidents, in consultation with the Academic Senate and other campus stakeholder groups, render and implement local policy decisions.
+The Presidents, in consultation with the Academic Senate CSU and other campus stakeholder groups, render and implement local policy decisions.

 CSU Historical Milestones

 The individual California State Colleges were established as a system with a Board of Trustees and a chancellor in 1960 by the Donahoe Higher Education Act.
 In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University.
 Today, the CSU is comprised of 23 campuses, including comprehensive and polytechnic universities and, since July 1995, the California Maritime Academy, a specialized campus.

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
 The newest—CSU Channel Islands—opened in fall 2002, with freshmen arriving in fall 2003.

 In 1963, the Academic Senate CSU was established to act as the official voice of CSU faculty in systemwide matters.
 Also, the California State College Student Presidents Association—which was later renamed the California State Student Association—was founded to represent each campus student association on issues affecting students.